 You heard that, right?

-And Maria Popova of Brainpickings curated this wellspring of resources on managing haters.
+For more I recommend Maria Popova of Brainpickings curated this wellspring of resources on managing haters.
 Specifically: Benjamin Franklin’s trick for handling haters, Vi Hart on how to tame the trolls, and Daniel Dennett on how to criticize with kindness.